Search This Blog

 Bartolomé Murillo's masterpiece, Immaculate Conception of the Venerable Ones (1678) (above).
 A mosaic version of this painting is hung above the altar at Immaculate Conception Catholic Church in Waukegan.

-Interior of the Church showing the marble columns, crystal chandeliers, and at center the large mosaic based on Murillo's Immaculate Conception of the Venerable Ones.
+The interior of the Church shows the marble columns, crystal chandeliers, and, at the center, the large mosaic based on Murillo's Immaculate Conception of the Venerable Ones.
 Photo by Manuel Gonzalez, Dec 2019 (Google.com maps)

 Immaculate Conception, or I.C. as locals call it, was my parish and school growing up.
 I have very fond memories of my grade school years there, and going to Mass in what I considered the most beautiful church in the world.